zubrik1/kottans_frontend/README.md

 ### Courses: Intro to HTML & CSS
 - This course was easy and remind me some basic concepts.
 And I liked the author walked through the wood  and compared the trees and html.
 Very pleasant pictures of nature.
 - Nothing new to me.
-- I use and I will use all items of these lessons.
+- I used, I use and I will use all items of these lessons forever and ever, ever, ever.:smile_cat:

 [Reference to the screenshots of the finished lessons.
 Task3](/task3.md)